Just-Yug/Rocket-Motor-Analysis/README.md

 ## About

-This project is designed and directed by **[Your Name]** (concept, technical specification, and project management), with implementation carried out via AI-assisted development.
+This project is designed and directed by **Just-Yug** (concept, technical specification, and project management), with implementation carried out via AI-assisted development.

 ## Status